zhangshengoo/Kimi-Audio-Training/README.md

 We present Kimi-Audio, an open-source audio foundation model excelling in **audio understanding, generation, and conversation**.
 This repository contains the official implementation, models, and evaluation toolkit for Kimi-Audio.

 ## 🔥🔥🔥 News!!
+* May 29, 2025: 👋 We release a finetuning example of [Kimi-Audio-7B](https://github.com/MoonshotAI/Kimi-Audio/tree/master/finetune_codes).
 * April 27, 2025: 👋 We release pretrained model weights of [Kimi-Audio-7B](https://huggingface.co/moonshotai/Kimi-Audio-7B).
 * April 25, 2025: 👋 We release the inference code and model weights of [Kimi-Audio-7B-Instruct](https://huggingface.co/moonshotai/Kimi-Audio-7B-Instruct).
 * April 25, 2025: 👋 We release the audio evaluation toolkit [Kimi-Audio-Evalkit](https://github.com/MoonshotAI/Kimi-Audio-Evalkit).
 We can easily reproduce the **our results and baselines** by this toolkit!